What to do if your motorcycle breaks down

 If you cannot use an emergency telephone, you can use a mobile phone to call for help.
 You’ll need to give precise details about where you are: use the numbers given on the nearest marker post on the hard shoulder to help the services identify your location.

-When you’ve finished using the telephone, wait on the bank near your motorbike so you can see the emergency services coming.
-Do not wait close to your motorbike in case a vehicle drives into it while it’s parked.
+When you’ve finished using the telephone, wait on the bank near your motorcycle so you can see the emergency services coming.
+Do not wait close to your motorcycle in case a vehicle drives into it while it’s parked.

 Warning other road users

-Use the hazard warning lights (if your motorbike has them) to warn other road users that your motorbike is blocking the road or is in a dangerous position.
+Use the hazard warning lights (if your motorcycle has them) to warn other road users that your motorcycle is blocking the road or is in a dangerous position.

 Back to top